RwandAir's Mumbai Service: What to Expect Onboard

 Finally, forget the WiFi and the charging port, if RwandAir gets it right, the onboard food might just be the reason for passengers to fly them again and again and again.
 After all, according to George Bernard Shaw, There is no sincerer love than the love of food.

-Chidozie Uzoezie is an aviation enthusiast, a frequent flyer, a freelance writer and a travel blogger.
-He is the editor and the publisher of The Afritraveller.
-He blogs and writes mostly about aviation, air travel and airlines products and services, especially with respect to passenger experience, #PaxEx.
-He is also the creator and the admin of the African Aviation Group on Facebook.
+Chidozie Uzoezie is an Aviation Analyst,frequent flyer, freelance writer and a travel blogger.
+He is the CEO of The Afritraveller as well as the Founder of the African Aviation Group on Facebook.